Marksmanship Hunter PvP Rotation and Playstyle (Dragonflight 10.2)

 The main role for a Marksmanship Hunter is simple: use your mobility and

-slows/roots to land Freezing Traps on the enemy healer and use your
+stuns/slows/roots to land Freezing Traps on the enemy healer, and use

-cooldowns to burst your enemies down.
-You should not try to burst an enemy
+your cooldowns to burst your enemies down.
+You should try to avoid committing

 Before Gates Open